kinode-dao/kinode-book/src/cookbook/file_transfer_ui.md

   set: (partial: FileTransferStore | Partial<FileTransferStore>) => void
 }

-// ProgressMessage is the type of message we will receive from the node's websocket.
+// ProgressMessage is the type of message you will receive from your node's websocket connection.
 It indicates the progress of a file upload, 0-100.
-// If we wanted more complex messages, we could define a union type here. interface ProgressMessage { name: string, progress: number }
+// If you wanted more complex messages, you could define a union type here. interface ProgressMessage { name: string, progress: number }
 type WsMessage = { kind: string, data: ProgressMessage }